The Ponzi Family

 ANNA MARIA PONZI, PRESIDENT

-Anna Maria Ponzi is the President, Director of Sales and Marketing, and second-generation vintner of Ponzi Vineyards, perched atop the Chehalem Mountains in Oregon’s Willamette Valley.
-Founded in 1970 by her parents, Anna Maria and her sister—Winemaker Luisa Ponzi—have been operating the winery for the past 25 years, growing the business into a wine-industry leader that produces 50,000 cases annually, farms over 130 certified-sustainable vineyards, experiments with innovative agricultural methods and new wine varietals, and is active in philanthropic organizations and events.
-Anna Maria currently sits on the board of Travel Portland and has served extended terms on the Oregon Wine Board and the Willamette Valley Wineries Association.
-She is an active presence in Oregon’s agriculture and travel industries.
+Anna Maria Ponzi is the President, Director of Sales and Marketing and second-generation vintner of Ponzi Vineyards, perched atop the Chehalem Mountains in Oregon’s Willamette Valley.
+Founded in 1970 by her parents, Anna Maria and her sister—Winemaker Luisa Ponzi—have been operating the winery for the past 25 years, growing the business into a wine-industry leader that produces 50,000 cases annually, farms over 140 certified-sustainable vineyards, experiments with innovative agricultural methods and new wine varietals and is active in philanthropic organizations and events.
+Anna Maria currently sits on the board of Travel Portland and Travel Oregon.
+She has served extended terms on the Oregon Wine Board and the Willamette Valley Wineries Association, is a past president of Oregon Pinot Camp and is current president of ¡Salud!.

 Anna Maria’s roots as the daughter of a pioneering wine family give her the strong advantage of being educated in all areas of the wine business.
 She has worked every aspect of the winery, from planting vines to making sales calls.
 This unique experience and skill set allows her to serve the state’s wine industry in a myriad of ways, including acting as an ambassador for Oregon wine growers internationally and building Oregon wine country into a travel destination.